snehccurry/YMOUS/README.md

 # YMOUS
-YMOUS is my name and my tool
+YMOUS is my name and my tool's name too! hope u like it!
+IF U LIKE THE TOOL AND MY IDEAS THEN A SUB TO MY CHANNEL WOULD BE INCREDIBLE.
+THANKS A LOT FOR VIEWING MY PROFILE!